xapian/xapian-docsprint/xapian-core-rst/termgenerator.rst

 Now we index all words lowercased with positional information, and also stemmed with a 'Z' prefix (unless they start with a digit), but without positional information.
-By default a Xapian::Stopper is used to avoid indexed stemmed forms of stopwords (tests show this shaves around 1% off the database size).
+By default a xapian-class:`Stopper` is used to avoid indexed stemmed forms of stopwords (tests show this shaves around 1% off the database size).

 The new scheme allows exact phrase searching (which the old scheme didn't).  ``NEAR``